Do you feel a void in your teeth? Yes! It’s a cavity. Affordable dental fillings abroad is the solution if you lack dental insurance.

 Signs and symptoms of needing a root canal treatment include:

 - Severe pain on biting/chewing

 - Tooth sensitivity to hot/cold foods or liquids

 - Swelling of the gums around the tooth

 Fillings can sometimes loosen and fall out.
 Don’t panic in such situations.
 Contact your dentist immediately.

-Not seeking immediate care could result in pain, discomfort and sometimes, even loss of the tooth.
+Not seeking immediate care could result in pain, discomfort, and sometimes, even tooth loss.

-If you clench or grind your teeth, you may need to have replace fillings sooner.
+- If you clench or grind your teeth, you may need to have replaced fillings sooner.

 - If you notice cracks or worn areas, see your dentist to have the filling replaced as soon as possible.

 - Continuing to chew with a damaged filling can cause the tooth to crack.